 Penzance Heliport Welcomes Steamship Company Statement

-Penzance Heliport welcomes a positive statement from the Isles of Scilly Steamship Company on the future of transport links to the Isles of Scilly.
+Penzance Heliport has welcomed a positive statement from the Isles of Scilly Steamship Group (ISSG) on the future of transport links to the Isles of Scilly.

 In a statement today (21st August 2018) the Steamship Company says it accepts Cornwall Council’s decision to approve plans for Penzance Heliport.
 The Company added it is committed to working “with all parties to ensure a robust and sustainable transport system for the Isles of Scilly.”
 You can read the Steamship Company’s full statement here.